-The Board meets every two months or additionally as needed.
-Board and standing Committee meetings may be physically hosted at the ISANA central offices, one of the ISANA Academy school sites, or another location within Los Angeles County.
-ISANA complies with Education Code section 47604.1, as amended from time to time.
+The ISANA Board of Directors meets every two months or additionally as needed.
+Board of Directors and standing Committee meetings (including the Audit and Compliance Committee)

+may be physically hosted at the ISANA central offices, one of the ISANA Academy school sites, or another location within Los Angeles County.
 ISANA has a regular meeting schedule; special meetings are called as needed and are agendized according to the Brown Act.
-Annually the Board Secretary calendars the regular board meetings and sends the calendar to Board members for review ahead of Board approval.
-The Board is responsible for the affairs of ISANA, including, but not limited to, the following:
+Annually the Board Secretary calendars the regular Board of Directors meetings and sends the calendar to members of the Board of Directors for review ahead of Board of Directors' approval.
+The Board of Directors is responsible for the affairs of ISANA, including, but not limited to, the following:

-- Development, review, or revision of the School's mission and vision; - Approval of the school calendar and schedule of Board meetings; - Approval and oversight of Board policies and procedures; - Approval of the annual budget and regular review of interim financial reports; - Participation in the dispute resolution procedure and complaint procedures when necessary; - Election of Board members and Officers as necessary; - Approval of material revisions to charter; - Approval of annual fiscal audits; - Hiring, supervision, evaluation and if necessary, termination of the Chief Executive Officer; - Creation of Board committees as needed, including but not limited to, the Audit and Compliance Committee.
+- Development, review, or revision of the Charter School's mission and vision; - Approval of the Charter School calendar and schedule of Board meetings; - Approval and oversight of Board policies and procedures; - Approval of the annual budget and regular review of interim financial reports; - Participation in the dispute resolution procedure and complaint procedures when necessary; - Election of Board members and Officers as necessary; - Approval of material revisions to charter; - Approval of annual fiscal audits; - Hiring, supervision, evaluation and if necessary, termination of the Chief Executive Officer; - Creation of Board committees as needed, including but not limited to, the Audit and Compliance Committee.

-The Board may initiate and carry on any program, activity or may otherwise act in any manner which is not in conflict with or inconsistent with, or preempted by any law and which are not in conflict with the purposes for which ISANA AchernarAcher
+The Board of Directors may initiate and carry on any program, activity or may otherwise act in any manner which is not in conflict with or inconsistent with, or preempted by any law and which are not in conflict with the purposes for which ISANA Cardinal Academy is established.

-The Board may execute any powers granted by law to it and shall discharge any duty imposed by law upon it and may delegate to an employee of ISANA any of those duties.
-The Board, however, retains ultimate responsibility over the performance of those powers or duties so delegated.
+The Board of Directors may execute any powers granted by law to it and shall discharge any duty imposed by law upon it and may delegate to an employee or committee of ISANA any of those duties, except for any duties that cannot be delegated by law.
+The Board of Directors, however, retains ultimate responsibility over the performance of those powers or duties so delegated.
 Such delegation will:

-- Be in writing; - Specify the person or entity designated; - Describe in specific terms the authority of the Board being delegated, any conditions on the delegated authority or its exercise and the beginning and ending dates of the delegation; and - Require an affirmative vote of a majority of Board members.
+- Be in writing; - Specify the person or entity designated; - Describe in specific terms the authority of the Board of Directors being delegated, any conditions on the delegated authority or its exercise and the beginning and ending dates of the delegation; and - Require an affirmative vote of a majority of members of the Board of Directors.